josephsmithberger/XogotDocs/Documentation.docc/Xogot User Interface.md

 screenshot to help you locate each feature.

 @Image(source: "XogotToolbar.png",
-       alt: "A screenshot Xogot with numbered toolbar elements.")
+       alt: "A screenshot of Xogot with numbered toolbar elements.")

 1. Show/Hide Xogot Sidebar
 2. Document Menu - New/Open/Save/Close Scene, Close Project